saahithjanapati/intrinsic-dimension-of-learning-paradigms/README.md

 ```

 ## Acknowledgements
-This work was conducted at the University of Virginia using 6 NVIDIA A6000 GPUs.
-Refer to individual model licenses for usage restrictions.
+This work was conducted with the Rivanna HPC Cluster at the University of Virginia.